Scogs25/MlB_Player_OPS_Plus_Projections/README.md

 All visulaizations used for both this Readme and the presenation pdf can be found in the pngs folder.
  The pdf 'MLB_Player_OPS+_Projections' contains the  pdf presentation of this project.

-Please see the goals of the code contained in the notebook below.
+Please see the goals of the code contained in the notebooks below.
  ### Master_notebook.ipynb
   - Collect mlb player offensive data from 2000-2020 using sports reference API  models
   - Compile all player offensive data into large dataframe for EDA,analysis,modeling